-2018 Lexus RX
+2018 Lexus RX Review, Ratings, Specs, Prices, and Photos

 The Lexus RX makes a style-conscious statement like never before, and it hasn’t lost its grip on good manners.

-The Lexus RX has been shorthand for luxury crossovers for almost two decades.
-It’s also been styled with a sober hand and shushed with a librarian’s insistence.
+The Lexus RX has been standard-issue equipment in mid- to upper-middle class neighborhoods.
+It's surprising that it wasn't sold with an HOA and membership dues.

 Until now.
-In 2016 Lexus redesigned the RX and set out after shoppers who saw sport-tuned German crossovers, and left its showrooms.
-Today’s RX dares you to ignore its brash shape and its F Sport intentions.
+Two years ago, Lexus struck out of the tract-home mold and wants to attract defectors who've left for sport-tuned German crossovers.
+The 2018 Lexus RX boldly asks you to consider every sharp shape and sharper F Sport intentions.
+It also wants you to consider using the new three-row RX L for family duty.

-It’s refreshing, eye-catching, and not quite as polished as in the past.
+The RX is refreshing, eye-catching, and not quite as polished as in the past.
 We give it a 7.3 out of 10 on our scale.
 (Read more about how we rate cars this year.)

+The RX L is 4.3 inches longer, though it rides the same 109.8-inch wheelbase as the standard length RX.
+It is offered with six- or seven-passenger seating configurations, the latter with a second-row bench seat and the former with second-row captain’s chairs and a center walkthrough to the third row.
+Rear seat occupants get vents for heating and air conditioning and their own cupholders.
+The RX L is available with both the standard V-6 and the hybrid powertrain.

-The jellybean-on-wheels meme is gone, and the Lexus RX has a jet-inspired roofline and a crazy amount of detail, by old Lexus standards.
+The jellybean-on-wheels meme is gone, and the Lexus RX has a jet-inspired roofline (though the RX L has a more upright rear window) and a crazy amount of detail, by old Lexus standards.
 Adventurous and sleek, it’s also unquiet to the eye, a constant visual interruption of itself.
 The cabin’s less so, but a couple of sweeping arcs and tony leather and wood trim pitch it to the architecture-as-lifestyle crowd without crowding out more casual users.

-The Lexus RX 350 suits up with a 295-horsepower V-6.
+The Lexus RX 350 and RX 350L suit up with a 3.5-liter V-6 making 295 horsepower in the RX 350 and 290 hp in the RX 350L.
 An 8-speed automatic doles out power to the front or to all four wheels.

 The librarian’s finger-wag that quieted the RX in the past has been retired.
 The RX burbles with life, and accelerates strongly.
 F Sports even amp up intake noises and pipe them into the cabin–the polar opposite of Lexus philosophy, circa 1990.

 Both models span a wider range of road manners, from plush luxury tuning to moderately firm, delivered in F Sports with remapped steering and attentive adaptive shocks.

-The RX seats five, and has exceptionally comfortable front seats, as well as relaxing rear seats with split-fold-recline seatbacks.
-Cargo space is good, and fit and finish is fine.
+The standard-length RX seats five, and has exceptionally comfortable front seats, as well as relaxing rear seats with split-fold-recline seatbacks.
+We haven’t tested the six- or seven-passenger configurations of the RX L. In both body styles, cargo space is plentiful, and fit and finish is good.
 Lexus applies some avant-garde wood and leather to the RX; the cockpit’s balance and outreach works better than the sheet metal.

 All RX crossovers have forward-collision warning systems, adaptive cruise control, and rearview cameras.
 What they don’t have are identical crash-test scores.
-The NHTSA scores front-drivers at four stars overall, AWD models at five.
+The NHTSA scores 5-passenger front-drivers at four stars overall, AWD models at five.
+The RX L hasn't been tested, though its scores should be the same.

-Lexus fits base RXs with synthetic leather, power features, and cruise control.
-Most models come with real leather, and option packages add on navigation, premium audio, a panoramic roof, and rear-seat DVD entertainment.
+Lexus fits base RXs with synthetic leather, power features, and cruise control, though the RX L has leather in the first two seating rows.
+Most models come with real leather, and option packages add on navigation, premium audio, a panoramic sunroof, and rear-seat DVD entertainment.
 Lexus’ mouse-and-touchpad infotainment is inferior to systems from Volvo and Audi, and Android Auto and Apple CarPlay are nowhere to be found.

 The Car Connection Consumer Review